 His methods, however, have created some unique challenges, at least for curators and historians.
 Castle never dated or titled any of his work, which makes it nearly impossible to track his progression as an artist.
 Additionally, he often bundled his art in small boxes and stashed them in hiding spots that weren’t discovered for decades.

-Case Study #1 presents 15 color and soot drawings that are similar in formal composition.
+This Case Study presents 15 color and soot drawings that are similar in formal composition.
 Each composition included here presents a centered space that is either empty or contains a sitting figure, an abstract form, or a building that draws the viewer’s focus to the exact center of the drawing.
-Throughout Castle’s work he demonstrates a deep curiosity for special relationships and both negative and positive space.
+Throughout Castle’s work he demonstrates a deep curiosity for spatial relationships and both negative and positive space.